The 12-Steps Approach

 The Goal of the 12-Steps Program

 Restoring one’s faith in themselves and seeing that life is worth living is one of its goals.
-Forgiveness from others and also from himself is possible brings peace, acceptance, and hope.
+Forgiveness from others and himself is possible, bringing peace, acceptance, and hope.
 Believing in oneself, being worthy of second chances, and being willing to be accountable make all the difference.
 All this brings a new outlook on life, love, relationships and employment.

-The steps, when followed and abides by, close the door to relapse.
-It gives an individual a new armour and new battle gear to face life in a sober manner.
-Peace, acceptance, joy, and hope are the foundation of the 12 step program.
+When followed and abided by, the steps close the door to relapse.
+It gives an individual new armour and new battle gear to face life soberly.
+Peace, acceptance, joy, and hope are the foundation of the 12-step program.

 Happy couple